 Honestly, this is my favorite app for obvious reasons.
 Because Meituan is 100% Chinese, it was a bit difficult to use at first.
 However, it quickly became worth it when I could order all of the food I wanted straight to my door cheaply.
 Local and western food is easy to order, you can find familiar names such as Burger King, Papa Johns, McDonalds, etc. My only warning would be to use another phone to translate what you are about to order.
 Imagine having a hungry family waiting on dinner and finding out you accidentally ordered two small personal pizzas!
 I am lucky to have my husband’s translator app (will talk about that later) to hold over my phone and figure out what it is before I order!
 The food is always here within 45 minutes and I have NEVER experienced a problem with them delivering the wrong food or my order being wrong unless I ordered wrong.
 I have recently started to also order my groceries this way and I love not having to carry my heavy 2-liters anymore!

 If you are concerned about using a Chinese-only app then there are other options for you to use.
 JSS is another food delivery app that you can use that is English-capable.
 You can even call customer service on the app and speak to an English-speaking person if you have questions or concerns.
 However, that all comes at a price.
 I have had to pay as high as 45 rmb for delivery with JSS, with Meituan I have paid as low as 7 rmb.
 I told my Chinese local friends how much I was paying with JSS and they laughed at me, saying they could get a meal and delivery for less than that fee.
 They signed me up with Meituan and taught me how to use it, I never looked back.
-Although, I have heard JSS has lowered their delivery prices to 9 rmb within 3 km since COVID made food delivery even more popular.
+Although, I have heard JSS has lowered their delivery prices to 9 rmb within 3 km since COVID, it obviously made food delivery even more popular.

 Moving to China is intimidating enough, not knowing the language can make things much more difficult.
 When I am at the store or ordering food at a restaurant, I know that 90% of the time there will not be an English speaker available.
 I have been able to rely on one app to translate conversations, written text, and even someone’s handwritten notes (if they preferred to write in Chinese characters).
 My husband and I downloaded the Chinese Simplified language from Google Translate and I don’t need a VPN to make it work (you will need one to download it).
 We are able to have conversations with the locals with almost no issues.
 We are able to take a picture of a Chinese menu and then have the whole picture translated into English.